Bunsly/HomeHarvest/README.md

 ├── Agent Info:
 │ ├── agent
-│ ├── broker
-│ └── broker_phone

-├── Agent Info:
-│ ├── agent
-│ ├── broker
+│ ├── agent_email
-│ └── broker_phone
+│ └── agent_phone
 ```

 ### Exceptions
 The following exceptions may be raised when using HomeHarvest:

 - `InvalidListingType` - valid options: `for_sale`, `for_rent`, `sold`
-- `InvalidDate` - date_from or date_to is not in the format YYYY-MM-DD
+- `InvalidDate` - date_from or date_to is not in the format YYYY-MM-DD.
+- `AuthenticationError` - Realtor.com token request failed.